 Gas quality

-When the Network User or the TSO is informed that quality deficient gas is being or is going to be made available on a given Gas Day at any Interconnection Point or Domestic Exit Point, it must inform the other party, and the End User in the case of a Domestic Exit Point, of this information.
+When the Network User or the TSO is informed that quality deficient gas is being or is going to be made available on a given Gas Day at any Interconnection Point, an Installation Point, an End User Domestic Point or a Distribution Domestic Point, it must inform the other party, and the End User in the case of an End User Domestic Point, of this information.

-The Network User or the TSO shall as soon as possible notify the other party, as well as the End User in the case of a Domestic Exit Point, by sending a Quality Deficient Gas Notice by email using the appropriate Form as published on the Fluxys Belgium website.
+The Network User or the TSO shall as soon as possible notify the other party, as well as the End User in the case of an End User Domestic Point and the DSO in case of a Distribution Domestic Point, by sending a Quality Deficient Gas Notice by email using the appropriate Form as published on the Fluxys Belgium website.
 This document shall contain the following information:

 Network User and TSO Name

-Interconnection Point or Domestic Exit Point
+The relevant Exit Point (Interconnection Point, Installation Point, End User Domestic Point or Distribution Domestic Point)

-Estimated Start Time of the (re)delivery of the quality deficient gas at the Interconnection Point or the Domestic Exit Point
+Estimated Start Time of the (re)delivery of the quality deficient gas at the relevant Exit Point

-Estimated End Time of the (re)delivery of the quality deficient gas at the Interconnection Point or the Domestic Exit Point
+Estimated End Time of the (re)delivery of the quality deficient gas at the relevant Exit Point

 Estimated quantity of quality deficient gas (in kWh), and